RommelTJ/ml_learning/deep_learning_for_coders/lesson8/01_Lesson8.md

 ```

 ## Question: Is stemming and lemmatisation still used in practice?

+No. It's an outdated approach.
+Word stems tell us something, so we don't remove them.
+Used to be used pre-deep learning.

 ## Handling different sequence lengths
 ## Fine-tuning classifier
 ## Questions